nysugfx/jockmkt-sdk/docs/usage.rst

     client.get_auth_token(secret_key, api_key)

-You are initializing an instance of the Client class and generating an auth-token, which you will use for all future api calls.
+You are creating an instance of the Client class and generating an auth-token, which you will use for all future api calls.

 Each call is a method within the Client class.